Jurassic Park III: Locations

 Filming began at Dillingham Airfield in Mokulēia, Hawaii, and continued on Oahu during early September 2000.
 Filming in Oahu included Heeia Kea Ranch.
 Aerial footage of Molokai's North Shore cliffs was then filmed over a two-day period, followed by a week of filming in Kauai, where locations included Hanalei Valley and rain forests in the Manoa Valley.
 Filming in Hawaii concluded in mid-September 2000, after scenes were shot at the South Fork of Kauai's Wailua River.
 By that time, John August had been hired to do the uncredited script revisions, which were followed by additional work from Buchman.
 Macy also wrote a scene.

 After the Hawaii shoot, production moved to California.
-A dinosaur lecture given by the character of Alan Grant was filmed at Occidental College in Los Angeles on October 10, 2000.
-Scenes were filmed at Center Bay Studios in Los Angeles at the end of October.
+A dinosaur lecture given by the character of Grant was filmed at Occidental College in Los Angeles on October 10, 2000.
+Scenes were filmed at Center Bay Studios in Los Angeles at the end of the month.
 Other filming locations in California included a rock quarry in Irwindale, while the interior of the InGen compound was filmed in a warehouse located east of downtown Los Angeles.
 Another scene was filmed at El Mirage Lake, where Udesky and the mercenaries prepare for their visit to Isla Sorna.
 Dern's small role as Ellie was filmed in a day.
 Scenes set at Ellie's house were filmed in South Pasadena, California.

-Filming subsequently moved to Universal Studios' backlot in Los Angeles for 96 days.
+Filming moved to Universal Studios' backlot in Los Angeles for 96 days.
 Production designer Ed Verreaux and greensman Danny Ondrejko created a jungle rain forest at Universal's Stage 12.
 Ondrejko and his 14-member team took two months to create the jungle set, and Lantieri's team created mist and fog through the use of pipes.
 Johnston was impressed with the set and had difficulty distinguishing it from the jungles in Hawaii.